LLNL/sundials/doc/shared/sundials/Install.rst

 two steps: including the right header files and linking to the right libraries.

 Depending on what features of SUNDIALS that your application uses, the header files needed will vary.
-E.g., if you want to use CVODE for serial computations you need the following includes:
+For example, if you want to use CVODE for serial computations you need the following includes:

 .. code-block:: c